Microelectronics Research Center Georgia Institute of Technology

 5. obtain sample that is resist coated. the resist on the sample must already be baked.

-6. spin coat ESpacer at 2000 RPM, 2000 RPM/s, for 30 sec. no baking is necessary. this will create a uniform film of ESpacer on sample which is ~200 Angsroms in thickness. see ESpacer Technical data for spin curve information.
+6. spin coat ESpacer at 2000 RPM, 2000 RPM/s, for 30 sec. no baking is necessary. this will create a uniform film of ESpacer on sample which is ~200 Angsroms in thickness.
+Note that those spin conditions have worked well for silicon and glass substrates at sizes 1x1 cm and larger.
+It has been found that for 3 x 5 mm SiC samples, higher spin speed and longer time is needed.
+4000 RPM, 2000 RPM/sec, 60 sec.

 7. expose sample with EBL.